Subject: Sales Forecasting tool Using Machine Learning

 Data Science Areas: Time Series Analysis, Data Processing, Machine Learning, Supervised Learning, Predictive Analytics, Business Forecasting, Business Intelligence, Demand Planning

 Tools: Python, Pandas, Matplotlib, Statsmodels, Sklearn

-Summary: The Data Science team at Mindcraft developed a Python-based Machine Learning solution for Sales Forecasting.
-Developed for a client in the Automotive industry, the product analyzes Sales Time Series data, predicts buying behavior and helps to boost Business Intelligence in Retail.
+Summary: We developed a Python-based Machine Learning solution for Sales Forecasting toll .
+We do this for a client in the Automotive Industry, the product analyzes Sales Time Series data, predicts buying behavior and helps to boost Business Intelligence in Retail.

 Our client is a wholesale retail company dealing in car parts.
 They addressed MindCraft with a request to develop a Machine Learning model that would predict the sales rate of the items in stock.
 The solution would help optimize their stock, maximizing revenue per each dollar invested in goods.
 Since there were tens of thousands of items, the sales forecasting could never be done manually.
 An automated sales forecasting tool was critical to their Business Intelligence strategy.

 As input data, the client provided us with a sales report covering the 2-weeks period, since the new parts arrive on average every two weeks.
 The first problem we encountered was unexplainable demand spikes and poor ARIMA performance (for example Test MSE: 47015.61)

 Solution: It turned out that the data received for the analysis displayed the orders by the shipment date.
 Those spikes are due not to the demand explosion but by logistics issues.
 So we had to get the data by the order date, not by the shipping date.